MedPath

 Methods:

-Danish children and adolescents diagnosed with CHD (N \~ 4800) will be identified through Danish national registries.
-Parents to eligible children and adolescents will complete bespoke online questionnaires on sociodemographic factors and received psychological support for their children.
-Parents and children ≥ 11 years will further complete the internet based Strengths and Difficulties Questionnaire (SDQ) and Development and Wellbeing Assessment (DAWBA).
-Based on their answers, the SDQ and DAWBA automatically calculates the likelihood that the child or adolescent meets diagnostic criteria for one or more psychiatric diagnoses.
-In order to increase validity of the diagnoses, the SDQ and DAWBA data will subsequently be rated by trained clinicians, and a summarising report of the results will be provided for the families within 3 months.
-Parents and children ≥ 11 years will be asked to complete a feasibility questionnaire on the screening procedure, including if they think it would be beneficial to adopt such a procedure in typical clinical practice.
+Parents and children ≥ 11 years will complete the internet based Strength and Difficulties Questionnaires (SDQ) and the Development and Wellbeing Assessment (DAWBA).
+The DAWBA data will be rated by trained clinicians for a possible, probably or no specific psychiatric diagnosis.
+A summarising report of the results from the DAWBA will be provided to the families within 3 months.
+Parents will be asked to complete a feasibility questionnaire on the screening procedure, including if they think it would be beneficial to adopt such a procedure in typical clinical practice.
+The feasibility of the entire online screening procedure will be evaluated.

 In collaboration with families and cross-sectoral health care providers, a website will be developed.
 User needs will be identified through semi-structured interviews with representative end users, and the written content will be developed based on a systematic review of the scientific literature, including systematic reviews and meta-analysis, that either illuminates aetiological and maintaining factors for MDs in children and adolescents with CHD, or describes and tests various interventions, and a review of existing information material and management guidelines.
 The website will be hosted at Rigshospitalet.
 End user satisfaction will be evaluated through a bespoke questionnaire combined with the System Usability Scale.

-The semi-structured interviews with the parent to children and adolescents with CHD and concurrent MDs will further be used for a qualitative study to explore their lived experiences of these issues (Linking Heart and Mind, described elsewhere (https://osf.io/93nb6)).
+The semi-structured interviews with the parents to children and adolescents with CHD and concurrent MDs will further be used for a qualitative study to explore their lived experiences of these issues (Linking Heart and Mind, described elsewhere (https://osf.io/93nb6)).

 Recruitment & Eligibility